Global Refugee Resettlement: Background and Selected Issues

 Global Displacement and Resettlement

-As of June 2024 (latest data available), the United Nations estimated that 122.6 million people were forcibly displaced worldwide due to armed conflict, widespread violence, or human rights violations.
+As of June 2025 (latest data available), the United Nations estimated that 122.1 million people were forcibly displaced worldwide due to armed conflict, widespread violence, or human rights violations.
 Those displaced include refugees, asylum seekers, and Internally Displaced Persons (IDPs).
 Displaced populations may be separated from their homes for long periods, particularly in instances of large-scale, protracted crises or ongoing armed conflicts where political solutions have proven elusive.
 According to the United Nations, on average, a person is displaced as a refugee for 20 years.
-Some refugees are able to return to their country of origin and others integrate with local populations in the country to which they fled; however, for millions of refugees without these options, less than one percent may be eligible for refugee resettlement in another country.
+Some refugees are able to return to their country of origin and others integrate with local populations in the country to which they fled; however, for millions of refugees without these options, less than 1% may be eligible for refugee resettlement in another country.

 Refugee resettlement is the transfer of refugees from a host country where they have received temporary asylum to another country that has agreed to admit them and usually grant them permanent settlement with legal and physical protection, including access to civil, political, economic, social, and cultural rights similar to those enjoyed by nationals.
 Generally, resettlement eventually leads to permanent resident status or even citizenship in the resettlement country.